klahrich/chiefhustler/content/posts/book-guy-spier.md

 Some (very rare) people play a simple game and that's the one they communicate.
 Those are the people you want to learn from / hang around with.

+### Ch 2: Inner vs outer score card

+Schools typically impose an outer scorecard on you: please the teachers; pass the exams; be accepted by your peers.

+This will potentially cause a mislignment with your inner scorecard: what YOU want to do; what YOU're interested in.

+You can use your instinct and unconscious mind to detect these misalignments.
+They will send you signals.

+So be careful what you optimize for.
+Are you optimizing for the long-term or the short-term avoidance of pain?

+Be careful with knowlesge as well: it can blind you.
+You can refuse to see the facts because they contradict the theories you know.
+They say that science advances one funeral at a time.
+Because the theory ends up consuming your identity, especially when it feeds your ego.

+Knowledge is not wisdom.
+Knowledge is useful but only when used wisely.
+Knolwedge does not give moral courage.